patovega/patovega/README.md

-- 👋 Hi, my name is Patricio Vega.
-I am a Software Engineer from Santiago de Chile, Programming since 2011.
+<H1><CENTER> 👋 Hi, my name is Patricio Vega.</CENTER> </H1>

+- 👨‍🎓 I am a Software Engineer from Santiago de Chile 🇨🇱.
-- More about me in :computer: www.patovega.com
+- ⌨️ Programming since 2011, More about me in :computer: www.patovega.com
 - :heart: I love programming, :soccer:, :beer: and walk with my :dog2:
 - 👀 I’m interested in Programming, SQL, Big Data and Information Retrieval.